GIT for polarized curves: Singular curves

-For every geometric point $s\in S$, the morphism $\psi_{s}: \cY_s\to \ps(\cY)_s$ contracts the elliptic tails of $\cY_s$ to cusps of $\ps(\cY)_s$.
-Moreover, the formation of ${\ps}(v)$ commutes with base change. \end{prop} \begin{proof} If $v:\cY\to S$ is a family of stable curves, this is exactly the content of \cite[Sec.
-3]{HH1}.
-In what follows we will show how to generalize Hassett-Hyeon's argumentation in order to work out in our case.
+\end{prop} \begin{proof} If $v:\cY\to S$ is a family of stable curves, the statement was proved by Hassett-Hyeon in \cite[Sec.
+3]{HH1} under the assumption that $g\geq 3$ and then extended to $g=2$ with a similar argument by Heyon-Lee in \cite[Sec.
+4]{HL}.
+In what follows, we will show how to adapt the argument of loc. cit. in order to work out in our case.

-First of all, if $S=k$, then the statement follows from Proposition 3.1 in \cite{HH1}, which asserts that given a stable curve $C$ of genus $g\geq 3$, there is a replacement morphism $\xi_C:C\to \mathcal T(C)$, where $\mathcal T(C)$ is a pseudo-stable curve of genus $g$, which is an isomorphism away from the loci of elliptic tails and that replaces elliptic tails with cusps.
+First of all, if $S=k$, then the statement follows from Proposition 3.1 in \cite{HH1}, which asserts that given a stable curve $C$, there is a replacement morphism $\xi_C:C\to \mathcal T(C)$, where $\mathcal T(C)$ is a pseudo-stable curve of genus $g$, which is an isomorphism away from the loci of elliptic tails and that replaces elliptic tails with cusps.
 The argumentation is local on the nodes connecting each genus-one subcurve meeting the rest of the curve in a single node.
 Since in a wp-stable curve all elliptic tails are connected to the rest of the curve via a single node, the same argumentation works also in our case with no further modifications.